 Just south of Burlington, this nonprofit organization rooted in sustainable agriculture is also a 1,400-acre working farm, forest, and National Historic Landmark.
 Picture eight circuitous miles of walking trails, a nationally acclaimed dairy, a barn that houses a 50-year-old organic bakery, and one of the most striking views of Lake Champlain and the Adirondack Mountains in the state.

-The remarkably preserved Inn at Shelburne Farms feels like an wealthy 19th century farming family befriended Jay Gatsby.
-Adirondack chairs dot the expansive lawn beside the waterfront, and cocktails are shaken into frosted glasses at happy hour, which you’re encouraged to enjoy in the formal gardens.
-The Welcome Center and Farm Store is the best place to park if you’re looking for a quick trip to pick up the farm’s aged cheddar cheeses or maple syrups—or to stroll the regal, tree-lined pathways heading toward the inn in the distance.
+The remarkably preserved Inn at Shelburne Farms feels like the place where a wealthy, 19th-century farming family might have befriended Jay Gatsby.
+Adirondack chairs dot the expansive lawn beside the waterfront and cocktails are shaken into frosted glasses at happy hour, which you’re encouraged to enjoy in the formal gardens.
+The Welcome Center and Farm Store is the best place to park if you’re looking for a quick trip to pick up the farm’s aged cheddar cheeses or maple syrups, or to stroll the regal, tree-lined pathways heading toward the inn in the distance.

 This deep, natural swimming hole wedged into the woods in the Mad River Valley is known for its cliff jumping—and for the series of waterfalls careening into the clear water of its basin.
 Even on peak days, like mid-summer and foliage season, the falls usually have ample parking onsite in a lot nested a few hundred feet from the water’s edge.
 (There are no garbage cans or restrooms, and the Leave No Trace principle is well-enforced by locals.)
 Curiously, the most beautiful time to view the falls isn’t while treading water during a July swim.
 It’s from the water’s edge in the early days of spring, when the ice begins to crack, the sun splits the clouds for the first time in weeks, and the falls are completely quiet except for the gentle pummel of a waterfall.